joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 We can see that the flow does almost a perfect job of learning the Wrapped Gaussian, and a reasonable job at the Checkerboard and Spiral densities.
-In particular multiple closeby is difficult to model but this is a known problem of Affine Coupling based flows so its unsurprising that similar trends hold in hyperbolic space.
+In particular multiple closeby is difficult to model but this is a known problem of Affine Coupling based flows so it's unsurprising that similar trends hold in hyperbolic space.

 ## Graph Generation